JoannaMadNat/Excel-Pie-Reader/README.md

 ### Title
 The first populated row is always interpretted as the title and is formatted in bigger font on top of a line.
-Coumn placement does not matter.
+Column placement does not matter.

 ### Other Text
 Any other text is placed in regular formatting where each cell occupies one line.
 The cells are read in row major order.